ankitwww/ankitwww/README.md

 I build software.
 I love software architecture, system design, backend development and product management.
 - 🔭 I’m currently helping Vasitum to reach the next level of scale
-- 🌱 Currently learning - Tensorflow!
+- 🌱 Currently learning - Kubernetes!
 - ⚡ Fun fact: Failed entrepreneur
-- 🌐 Gorakhpur -> Bengaluru -> Hyderabad -> Seattle -> Noida -> Vancouver -> ??
+- 🌐 Gorakhpur (my hometown) -> Bengaluru -> Hyderabad -> Seattle -> Noida -> Vancouver -> ??

+- Fun facts about Gorakhpur:
+	- In early '90 - It was famous for "Mahanth, Machchar and Mafia".
+	- Famous for Gorakhnath Math & Gita press
+	- Mahanth Adityanath
+	- Have you read the famous book <a href="https://en.wikipedia.org/wiki/Autobiography_of_a_Yogi">Autobiography of a Yogi</a> by Paramahansa Yogananda?
+He was born in Gorakhpur.

 <p align="center">
 	<a href="https://ankitkashyap.dev">ankitkashyap.dev</a>